bradmartin333/DevOpsCLI/README.md

 9. If a long return string is printed, then Azure CLI is all set up!

 ## Automation
-- Download and use the [included .exe](https://github.com/bradmartin333/DevOpsCLI/raw/master/DevOpsCLI/bin/Release/DevOpsCLI.exe) for the automation available currently in this repo (If an exception occurs and the program exits, it is likely that the earlier steps were not completed).
+- Download and use the [included .exe](https://github.com/bradmartin333/DevOpsCLI/raw/master/DevOpsCLI/bin/Release/DevOpsCLI.exe) for the automation available currently in this repo (If an exception occurs and the program exits, it is likely that the earlier steps were not completed)
 - Clone the repo and tinker as needed with the aid of the Azure CLI docs online

 ## What does this repo do?